Carl Michael von Hausswolff

 Carl Michael von Hausswolff (born 1956) is a composer, visual artist, and curator based in Stockholm, Sweden.
 His main tools are recording devices (camera, tape deck, radar, sonar) used in an ongoing investigation of electricity, frequency, architectural space, and paranormal electronic interference.
-Major exhibitions include Manifesta (1996), documenta X (1997), the Johannesburg Biennial (1997), Sound Art - Sound as Media at ICC in Tokyo (2000), the Venice Biennale (2001, 2003, and 2005), and Portikus, Frankfurt (2004).
+Major exhibitions include Manifesta (1996), documenta X (1997), the Johannesburg Biennial (1997), Sound Art – Sound as Media at ICC in Tokyo (2000), the Venice Biennale (2001, 2003, and 2005), and Portikus, Frankfurt (2004).
 Von Hausswolff received a Prix Ars Electronica award for Digital Music in 2002.

 Von Hausswolff was born in Linköping.
 He is an expert in the work of Friedrich Jürgenson, an electronic voice phenomenon (EVP) researcher who claimed to have detected voices of the dead hidden in radio static.
 Von Hausswolff's own sound works are pure, intuitive studies of electricity, frequency, and tone.
-Collaborators include Erik Pauser, with whom he worked as Phauss (1981-1993), Leif Elggren, and John Duncan (artist).
+Collaborators include Erik Pauser, with whom he worked as Phauss (1981–1993), Leif Elggren, and John Duncan.
 He also collaborates with EVP researcher Michael Esposito, filmmaker Thomas Nordanstad, and with Graham Lewis (Wire) and Jean-Louis Huhta in the band OSCID.

 Von Hausswolff is noted for creating sound works that "charge the air with subliminal force" using "drones, radio signals, and sonic frequencies".

 Von Hausswolff is co-monarch (with Elggren) of the conceptual art project The Kingdoms of Elgaland-Vargaland (KREV): all areas of no-man's land, territories between national boundaries on both land and sea, and digital and mental spaces.
 This nation has its own national anthem, flag, coat of arms, currency, citizens, and ministers.